msainsburydale/NeuralEstimators.jl/docs/src/advancedusage.md

 ```
 where $\boldsymbol{1}$ is a vector of ones of appropriate dimension, $\boldsymbol{v} \in \mathbb{R}^n$ is user-defined, and $\odot$ denotes elementwise multiplication.
 A neural estimator for censored data is then trained on realisations of the augmented data set, $\{\boldsymbol{U}, \boldsymbol{W}\}$.

 The manner in which $\boldsymbol{U}$ and $\boldsymbol{W}$ are combined depends on the multivariate structure of the data and the chosen architecture.
 For example, when the data are gridded and the neural network is a CNN, then $\boldsymbol{U}$ and $\boldsymbol{W}$ can be concatenated along the channels dimension (i.e., the penultimate dimension of the array).
-In this example, we have replicated, unstructured bivariate data stored as matrices of dimension $2\times m$, where $m$ denotes the number of independent replicates, and so the neural network is based on dense multilayer perceptrons (MLPs).
+In this example, we have replicated, unstructured bivariate data stored as matrices of dimension $2\times m$, where $m$ denotes the number of replicates, and so the neural network is based on dense multilayer perceptrons (MLPs).
 In these settings, a simple way to combine $\boldsymbol{U}$ and $\boldsymbol{W}$ so that they can be passed through the neural network is to concatenate $\boldsymbol{U}$ and $\boldsymbol{W}$ along their first dimension, so that the resulting input is a matrix of dimension $4 \times m$.

 The following helper function implements a simple version of the general censoring framework described above, based on a vector of censoring levels $\boldsymbol{c}$ and with $\boldsymbol{v}$ fixed to a constant such that the censoring mechanism and augmentation values do not vary with the model parameter values or with the replicate index.